The Modular Temperley-Lieb Algebra: Cellular Algebras

 \section{Cellular Algebras}

 We recount here the basic theory of cellular algebras as introduced by Graham and Lehrer.
-The algebra $TL^R_n(\delta)$ is, for most choices of $R$, $n$ and $\delta$, cellular, and may even be considered the canonical example.
+The algebra $\TL^R_n(\delta)$ is cellular for all choices of $R$, $n$ and $\delta$, and may even be considered the canonical example.